 To directly establish whether the observed electronic structure changes in $\Hfx$ lead to enhanced piezoelectric properties, as well as to assess the suitability of this material for SAW resonators, we measured the out-of-plane piezoelectric strain coefficient, $d_{33}$, using PFM.
 For these measurements, it was necessary to use films grown on $n^+$-Si(100) (60 min deposition time), which provides an electrically conductive substrate for reliable bottom contact formation.
-However, it is important to note that such films are characterized by increased structural disorder compared to those grown on $c$-plane sapphire (Figure S8 ), including a significantly larger mosaic spread of the desired $c$-axis orientation.
+However, it is important to note that such films are characterized by increased structural disorder compared to those grown on $c$-\ce{Al2O3} (Figure S9), including a significantly larger mosaic spread of the desired $c$-axis orientation.
 As such, quantified values of $d_{33}$ represent a lower limit to the actual values that could be obtained from more ideally epitaxial films.

-As shown in Figure~\ref{fig:PFM}a, incorporation of moderate concentrations of Hf leads to a systematic enhancement of $\vert d_{33}\vert$, reaching a value for \ce{Al_{0.12}Hf_{0.88}N} that is nearly a factor of two larger than that of the AlN reference film.
-Importantly, this increase occurs despite the progressively increasing structural disorder with Hf content, as evidenced by the broadening of the $(0002)$ rocking curves on Si (Figures~\ref{fig:PFM}b and S9 ).
-Nevertheless, for the highest Hf content film (\ce{Al_{0.17}Hf_{0.83}N}), $\vert d_{33}\vert$ decreases, which we ascribe to the considerable structural disorder within this film rather than a fundamental characteristic of $\Hfx$ since the material remains below the wurtzite-to-rocksalt phase transition.
-Bulk AlN typically has a $\vert d_{33}\vert$ of $\sim$5.5\,pm/V. While single-crystal $\Hfx$ has been theoretically predicted to have a $\vert d_{33}\vert$ of $\sim$10\,pm/V for $x=0.12$ according to Ref.~\cite{wang_piezoelectric_2024} and $\sim$8\,pm/V for $x=0.17$ according to Ref.~\cite{Startt.2023}, the values for thin films are generally lower than bulks.
-Taking the additional structural limitations into account, including the imperfect $c$-axis orientation of our sputtered $\Hfx$ thin films, the $\vert d_{33}\vert$ values of 2.9\,pm/V for AlN and 6\,pm/V for $\Hf{0.12}{0.88}$ are in reasonable agreement with prior calculations.
-Our findings show that Hf incorporation can significantly enhance the piezoelectric response of AlN, even in the presence of increasing disorder, offering considerable promise for $\Hfx$ as a functional material for GHz SAW devices.
+We summarize the $ d_{33}$ values (left axis) converted from the PFM lock-in amplitudes (right axis) in Figure~\ref{fig:PFM}a.
+Complete KPFM and PFM maps used for calculation of $ d_{33}$ for all compositions are provided in Figures S10 and S11, respectively.
+Here, incorporation of moderate concentrations of Hf leads to a systematic enhancement of $ d_{33}$, reaching a value for \ce{Al_{0.89}Hf_{0.11}N} that is above a factor of three larger than that of the AlN reference film.
+Importantly, this increase occurs despite the progressively increasing structural disorder with Hf content, as evidenced by the broadening of the $(0002)$ rocking curves on Si (Figures~\ref{fig:PFM}b and S12).
+Nevertheless, for the highest Hf content film (\ce{Al_{0.83}Hf_{0.17}N}), $ d_{33}$ decreases, which we ascribe to the considerable structural disorder within this film rather than a fundamental characteristic of $\Hfx$ since the material remains below the wurtzite-to-rocksalt phase transition.